bennyb0y/burrito-rater/docs/WORKFLOW.md

    npm run pages:dev
    ```

 This will start a local server at http://localhost:8788 that simulates the Cloudflare Pages environment.
-Note that this local server still connects to the production Cloudflare Worker API and D1 database.

 ### Testing API Changes